 When should you conduct a SWOT Analysis?

-Before conducting your SWOT analysis, you need to do relevant market research.
+Before initiating your own SWOT analysis, you need to gather data on consumer trends and new technology, vital for making informed business decisions and financial resources allocation.
 Essentially, you need to be up to date with the latest happenings in the industry.

 What does the SWOT Analysis mean as an activity?